TechyMatt/terraform-azure-palo-hub/README.md

 ## Overview of deployment
 This terraform workspace by default deploys a dual region setup within Azure (Central US & East US 2) deploying seperate Inbound and Outbound East West Palo Altos.
 The Palo Alto devices are deployed using bootstrapping leveraging Cloud-Init and documentation around that can be located at the [Palo Alto Documentation for Cloud Init](https://docs.paloaltonetworks.com/vm-series/10-0/vm-series-deployment/bootstrap-the-vm-series-firewall/create-the-init-cfgtxt-file/sample-init-cfgtxt-file.html#id114bde92-3176-4c7c-a68a-eadfff80cb29).
 Settings for the Bootstrapping can be located at the [Palo Alto Bootstrap settings](https://docs.paloaltonetworks.com/vm-series/10-0/vm-series-deployment/bootstrap-the-vm-series-firewall/bootstrap-the-vm-series-firewall-in-azure.html)

+## Deployment pre-requisits

+- The user executing the script needs to have a minimum of Contributor level access to the target subscription.
+This is due to the marketplace registration resource.
+- Any regions can be chosen, however the code requires that the region supports multiple zones, not just availability sets.

 ## Usage instructions

 The configuration is controlled by passing in variables either using the command line, or through a .tfvars file.